TianQinSYSU/GWSpace/README.md

 - Stellar-mass BBH (with eccentricity): `EccentricFD`

   - This is a modified version of `EccentricFD` waveform, which is specially for space-detector responses.
-  - If you want to check the original codes, see files in [LALSuite](https://github.com/lscsoft/lalsuite/tree/master/lalsimulation/lib)
+  - If you want to check the original codes, see files in [LALSuite](https://github.com/lscsoft/lalsuite/tree/master/lalsimulation/lib).
-  - If you want a pure modified version of this waveform, check [this link](https://github.com/HumphreyWang/pyEccentricFD)
+  - This has been linked as a **submodule** of GWSpace, click [here](https://github.com/HumphreyWang/pyEccentricFD) to check the submodule itself.
+    - This submodule is included in `requirements.txt`, it will be installed when installing this list.

 - Stochastic gravitational wave background (SGWB):